lucahammer/WischWasch/README.md

 ToDo-List
 ------------------------------------------------------
-* Set up Git and Google App Engine
 * Write about the goal of the project
-* Add demo content
-* Add search
-* Fix twitter login
+* Add option to rate tweets of a single account, list,...
+* Save ratings locally
+* Save ratings in a database
 * Add new todos

 Ideas